 Earnest money is a deposit towards the purchase of real estate from a buyer to show the seller he or she is serious about wanting to purchase the home.

-If you pay via cash or your lender is unable to verify the earnest money came from you as earned income or seasoned money they will not be allowed to use it as a credit on the HUD Settlement statement and an amendment to the offer will need to be drawn up removing earnest money from the offer to purchase.
+If you pay via cash or your lender is unable to verify the earnest money came from you as earned income or seasoned money they will not be allowed to use it as a credit on the Closing Disclosure Statement and an amendment to the offer will need to be drawn up removing earnest money from the offer to purchase.